Oil India FC

 Oil India Football Club, also known as Oil India Limited FC or simply Oil India FC, is an Indian institutional football club based in Duliajan, Assam.
 The club was founded by Oil India in 1964.
 It also participated in I-League 2nd Division, then second tier football tournament of Indian football league system, for three seasons.

 Oil India FC was nominated by the Assam Football Association for 2021 I-League Qualifiers, but didn't make it to the final list approved by the AIFF.
-The club is a regular participant in the big tournaments of the state include Guwahati Premier Football League, Bordoloi Trophy, All India Independence Day Cup, ATPA Shield, and Bodousa Cup.
+The club is a regular participant in major tournaments of the state include Guwahati Premier Football League, Bordoloi Trophy, Independence Day Cup, ATPA Shield and Oil India Gold Cup.
 It previously competed in the top division Assam State Premier League.

 History

 Oil India FC is sponsored by the public sector giant Oil India Ltd, as well as Ministry of Petroleum and Natural Gas.
 The club was set up in 1964 at Duliajan in upper Assam, although some administrative facilities are located in Dibrugarh.
 They took part in the first three editions of I-League 2nd Division.
 In 2010 edition, Oil India FC had progressed to final round but failed to qualify for the top tier.
 The club is considered to be one of the top teams from the North East India.